 This is a Drawing.
 We acquired it in 1901.
 Its medium is pen and black ink, brush and watercolor, gouache, graphite on off-white wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 The colorful hardstone vessels seen in this surtout de table design suggest a Russian source, but the use of circular stands and rimmed gilt-metal are stylistically similar to Italian and French examples.
 Much as Bernini made his table designs to resemble sculpture-laden piazzas, so too did later Italian designers of tablescapes include key forms arranged as if in a public space.

 Drawing, Design for a Surtout de Table (Centerpiece); Previously owned by Giovanni Piancastelli (Italian, 1845–1926); Italy; pen and black ink, brush and watercolor, gouache, graphite on off-white wove paper; 1901-39-2156

-In addition to Tablescapes: Designs for Dining, this object was previously on display as part of the exhibition Feeding Desire: Design and the Tools of the Table, 1500-2005.
+This object was previously on display as a part of the exhibitions Tablescapes: Designs for Dining and Feeding Desire: Design and the Tools of the Table, 1500-2005.